davenquinn/cesium-vector-provider/README.md

 ## Motivation and prior art

-This module represents an opportunity for the excellent Cesium 3D geospatial platform to consume vector maps following the flexible Mapbox style specification.
-Vector tiles are a popular request for support within Cesium JS (see [tracking issue](https://github.com/CesiumGS/cesium/issues/2132)).
+This module allows excellent Cesium 3D geospatial platform to consume vector maps following the flexible Mapbox style specification.
 Compared to the Mapbox stack alone, integration with Cesium allows use with a mature digital globe that supports high fidelity 3D rendering.
 It also allows integration of thematic vector maps with Cesium capabilities such as 3D tiles and point clouds.